-For California Biodiversity Day 2020, we are organizing a virtual BioBlitz called “Encountering California Biodiversity Close to Home.”
-Students of all grade levels are encouraged to participate September 5-13, 2020.
+For California Biodiversity Day 2021, we are organizing a virtual BioBlitz with the theme “Biodiversity in Your Spaces.”
+Middle and high school students are encouraged to participate September 4-12, 2021.
 Click here for a flyer, media release, instructions for participating, and a biodiversity collage.

 We encourage students to get involved in BioBlitzes at national, at state and local parks, and in their own schoolyards and community open spaces.
 Using the citizen science app and website iNaturalist, students can explore the biodiversity in their area and create projects to catalog biodiversity observed on their school campus.
 You can find videos, resources, and learning activities on National Geographic’s BioBlitz page.
 And you can explore biodiversity or begin documenting biodiversity you encounter by going to iNaturalist.

 In California, there has been tremendous enthusiasm for expanding participation in BioBlitzes.
 This effort includes a tremendous group of partners, many of whom are joined together in the California Outdoor Engagement Coalition.

-A group of California-based National Geographic Explorers and Educators took the concept on step further and created EcoBlitz.
+A group of California-based National Geographic Explorers and Educators took the concept one step further and created EcoBlitz.
 Events were held in both Spring and Fall of 2019.
 “EcoBlitz is an interdisciplinary environmental education & community science program created by a team of California based National Geographic Explorers and National Geographic Certified Educators.
 The spirit of interdisciplinary collaboration encourages students to explore plant and animal biodiversity like a biologist, and trash and plastics like an anthropologist.
 Students learn about their communities through lenses of global education, geographic education, and environmental education.
 Students develop the attitudes, skills, and knowledge of real National Geographic Explorers while working with other classes throughout California to create more socially just and sustainable local and global communities. ” Go to the EcoBlitz site for more information.